Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/docs/codes.md

 ### 3. `C_precursor_SciPyNumPy.py`

-This script computes the delayed neutron precursor concentration \(C(t)\) using the convolution formula
+This script computes the delayed neutron precursor concentration $$C(t)$$ using the convolution formula

 $$
 C(t)